“Eine Grenze ist da, wo die Vorstellungskraft endet.”

 Methods

 A single case study was used.
 The experimental design was constructed as a 6 hour long-term ergometer stress test on the threshold of LTP 1.
 The first test was carried out without any supplementation except for carbohydrates.
+The intervention consisted of an additional supplementation strategy adapted to, perhaps, the individual need of the athlete.

 Results

+A significant decrease of the primary outcome measure CRP-value could be reported by the end of the second treatment phase compared to the baseline phase (50%).
 The results of the secondary outcome measure showed changes in the T cell lines and their subpopulations insofar that the cell subsets (T8 cell counts, CD4+TL cell counts, CD4+CD8 ratio, T cell counts and NK CD8 57+ cell counts) remained roughly stable in the bloodstream.

 Conclusion